Jenrry Mejía: 2016–2018: Indefinite ban and reinstatement

 On January 25, 2016, the Mets re-signed Mejía to a one-year deal for $2.47 million, avoiding arbitration.
 However, due to his 162-game suspension, he would have only received a portion of that salary, since he would have to miss the first 99 games of the season.
 On February 12, MLB announced that Mejía had tested positive for Boldenone, again.
 He was the second player to have three positive tests, after Neifi Pérez.
 As this was his third positive test for anabolic steroids, he was automatically banned from MLB for life.
 He became the first person to be banned for life due to multiple PED use offenses.
 He was also one of only four living people to be permanently banned, the others being Pete Rose in 1990, along with Chris Correa and John Coppolella in 2017.
 Mejía claimed that he only failed one test, and that MLB pressured him to reveal where he obtained the PEDs after the second positive test, which he considered to be inaccurate.
 He further claimed that MLB conspired to engineer the third positive test.

 Mejía was eligible to petition Commissioner Rob Manfred for reinstatement after one year.
 However, he was required to sit out a minimum of two years, meaning that he would not be eligible to return until 2018 at the earliest.
-At the time, he remained under the Mets' control until the end of his contract, when the club had the option to non-tender him.
 The Mets and Mejía did agree to a contract for the 2017 season, despite the fact that Mejía was not eligible to play and did not receive any salary in 2017.
 On November 1, 2017, Mejía returned to professional baseball when he signed a contract to play in the Venezuela Winter League for the Navegantes del Magallanes.
 He pitched 9 1/3 innings across six games, finishing with a 3.86 ERA, but allowed eight hits and issued 12 walks.

 On July 6, 2018, MLB announced that Mejía was being reinstated, and was allowed to have "non-public workouts at Mets facilities" after the 2018 MLB All-Star Game.
 He subsequently made two appearances with the Dominican Summer League Mets, pitching a total of seven innings without allowing any runs.
 The Mets released Mejía on November 20, 2018, the deadline for the team to protect Mejía from being picked by other clubs in the Rule 5 draft by adding him to their 40-man roster, which the Mets declined to do.

 Boston Red Sox

 On January 30, 2019, Mejía signed a minor league contract with the Boston Red Sox.
-After spending spring training with Boston, he was assigned to the Triple-A Pawtucket Red Sox, and also made appearances with the Double-A Portland Sea Dogs and Class A Short Season Lowell Spinners.
+After spending spring training with Boston, he was assigned to the Triple–A Pawtucket Red Sox, and also made appearances with the Double–A Portland Sea Dogs and Low–A Lowell Spinners.
 Overall during 2019, Mejía was 2–8 with eight saves and a 6.02 ERA, with 58 strikeouts in 55 1/3 innings.
+He elected free agency following the season on November 4.